InformaticsMatters/fragmentor-k8s-orchestration/README.md

     export KUBECONFIG=~/.kube/config

-For access to AWS S3: -
+For access to AWS S3 you will need to provide the following, with the `AWS_ENDPOINT_URL` required for non-AWS buckets: -

     export AWS_ACCESS_KEY_ID=?????
     export AWS_SECRET_ACCESS_KEY=?????
+    export AWS_DEFAULT_REGION=????
+    export AWS_ENDPOINT_URL=????

 You _name_ the play to run using our playbook's `fp_play` variable.
 In this example we're running the *database reset* play and setting